 Because offshore injuries are governed by several distinct maritime laws, they require an experienced Mississippi maritime lawyer to litigate.
 A traditional Mississippi personal injury lawyer without a maritime background won’t have the training, knowledge and experience to successfully litigate an offshore injury case.

-You need an experienced lawyer on your side.
+You need an experienced Mississippi lawyer on your side.

 Call Chhabra & Gibbs, P.A. for a free consultation about your offshore injury.
 We’ve got the experience and the background to help you solve your Mississippi offshore injury case.